The dream of a true believer

 Shiv

-Shiv is Butterfly Tampa's Curator of Herpetology.
+Shiv is Butterfly Tampa's Consulting Herpetologist.
 He holds a B.S. in Environmental Science and an M.S. in Biology from the University of South Florida.
 Shiv has numerous active research programs, which focus primarily on molecular ecology and diseases in herpetofauna.
 At Butterfly Tampa, his favorite animal is Brooks, our Apalachicola Kingsnake.
 In addition to a passion for wildlife, Shiv enjoys cooking, climbing mountains, and watching cricket in his free time.

 Zachary